Map To CAMCOR

-The Cameca SX100 and SX50 electron microprobes are used for high accuracy elemental characterization on the micro (bulk samples) and nano scales (thin films) for major, minor and trace element concentrations.
-They can provide qualitative (identification) and quantitative (composition) for Be to U and also x-ray, secondary, backscatter and cathodo-luminescence imaging.
+The Cameca SX100 electron microprobe is used for high accuracy elemental characterization on the micro (bulk samples) and nano scales (thin films) for major, minor and trace element concentrations.
+It can provide qualitative (identification) and quantitative (composition) for Be to U and also x-ray, secondary, backscatter and cathodo-luminescence imaging.
 They typically produce results with better than a few percent accuracy for compositions over the entire periodic table and even better accuracy for silicates, ceramics and glasses.

 The FEI Quanta is a high resolution, high output thermal field emission microscope with 3-5 nm resolution and a high sensitivity backscatter (BSE) detector for atomic number contrast.
 It also has a high sensitivity cathodo-luminescence (CL) system, a high speed SDD for spectral imaging and phase analysis and an electron backscatter detection (EBSD) system for orientation imaging and texture mapping of crystalline and polycrystalline materials.
 It can image uncoated non-conductive samples and even wet samples by staying above the partial pressure of water.